toplist2048/cscourses.online/_posts/2019-04-04-java-methods.md

 <ul>
 <li>public - The method can be called from any class.</li>
 <li>protected - The method can only be called from classes in the same package or sub-classes.</li>
-<li>Default (Package Private) - Access The method can only be called from classes in the same
+<li>Default (Package Private Access) - The method can only be called from classes in the same
 package.
 This one is tricky because there is no keyword for default access.
 You simply omit the access modifier.</li>
 <li>private - The method can only be called from within the same class.</li>
 </ul>

-<p>the protected rules apply under two scenarios:</p>
+<p>The protected rules apply under two scenarios:</p>
 <ul>
 <li>A member is used without referring to a variable.
-In
-this case, we are taking advantage of inheritance and protected access is allowed.</li>
+In this case, we are taking advantage of inheritance and protected access is allowed.</li>
 <li> A member is used through a variable.
 In this case, the rules for the reference type of the variable are what matter.
 If it is a subclass, protected access is allowed.
 </ul>

 <pre>